 winter with the fakes of snow.
 These things, perhaps too simple and

-too familiar for ordinary observers to pay attention to, have had
+or ordinary observers to pay attention to, have had

 profound significance for Zen.
 Li Ngao (Ri-ko) one day asked Yoh